Sunday, September 18, 2016

 I was discharged from the hospital after about 48 hours or so, and after another blood count the following day, we went back home, with me taking the 20mgs daily at home.
 But we came back in a week and I was admitted yet again, with the same routine except that this week my dose was increased to 50mgs daily.
 Same routine; blood tests before and every four hours after the drug was given, the IV going continuously and measuring all my urine output.
 Thereafter, I was allowed to increase my dose, weekly, as an outpatient, going from the 50mgs dose to 100mgs, then to 200mgs and finally to the final 400mgs dose, each time staying at the new dose for one week.
 And each week we were back in Houston for exams, labs and follow-up.
 In fact, every time we increased my dose I had blood tests done before the new dose, then 8 hours later and again in 24 hours, before being allowed to take the second dose of the new amount.
 They were exceptionally careful.
 And I’m very happy about that.

 I’ve now been on the venetoclax for about 10 weeks.
-My white count now is actually low, but adequate.
-My red cell count has come back from being a low 28% (normal for a male is more like 45%) to the mid-30s.
+My white count now is actually low, but adequate, at about 2,600.
+My red cell count has come back from being a low 28% (normal for a male is more like 45%) up to the mid-30s.
 And my clotting cells, the platelets are back up to 100,000 for the first time in years (normal is 150,000 to 300,000 or so, but 100,000 is more than adequate for clotting).
 All the nodes in my armpits have disappeared and I presume the ones in my belly have too.
-And I can report that there few to no side effects.
-No joint pains like the ibrutinib caused, no hair loss, no rashes…nothing but some minor fatigue.
+And I can report that there are few to no side effects.
+No nausea (which is the most common side effect), no joint pains like the ibrutinib caused, no hair loss, no rashes…nothing but some minor fatigue.
 Good news all around.
 I guess.

 Next: The rationale for going for a potentially risky transplant while you’re doing just great on a newly approved drug!